HL7/davinci-ecdx/input/pagecontent/signatures.md

 ### What is Signed

-The data returned in CDEX is not limited to FHIR resources but may also include C-CDA documents, PDFs, text files, and other formats.
-Depending on the data type and format returned, the signature may be in the actual payload or a [FHIR Signature] in the Bundle that envelopes the payload.
-The following table summarizes what artifacts are signed:
+The data returned in CDEX is not limited to FHIR resources but may also include C-CDA documents, PDFs, text files, and other formats. <span class="bg-success" markdown="1">Depending on the data type and format returned, the signature may be in the actual payload or a [FHIR Signature].</span><!-- new-content --> The following table summarizes what artifacts are signed:

 |Data Type Returned|Location of Signature|
 |---|---|